 - Another VPC in another AWS region - remote region data transfer charges

-- Private VIF: connects you to a virtual private cloud (VPC) but not to the VPC+2 DNS server and not the VPC endpoint for AWS S3 Public VIF
+- Private VIF: connects you to a virtual private cloud (VPC) but not to the VPC+2 DNS server and not the VPC endpoint for AWS S3.

 - Public VIF connects you to public AWS services and located within the associated region.
-Anyone else using AWS public IPs and managed VPN public IPs (+VPN endpoints)
+Anyone else using AWS public IPs and managed VPN public IPs (+VPN endpoints).
+Not the public internet.

 1G/10G dedicated connections